 Find Results window

-The Find Results window is used to display various search results (for example, usages of a symbol, usages of external symbols, exposing APIs of a symbol, and more) It displays results of the latest search as well as results of previous searches in different tabs.
-The results of each new search command are displayed in a separate tab unless the search results are same.
+This window is used to display various search results (for example, usages of a symbol, usages of external symbols, exposing APIs of a symbol, and more) It displays results of the latest search as well as results of previous searches in different tabs.
+The results of each new search command are displayed in a separate tab except for the same search/navigation command.

 You can quickly open documents containing specific search results by double-clicking on these results.
-If you want the files to be opened in the Visual Studio's Preview tab, you can tick the corresponding check box on the page of ReSharper options.
+If you want the files to be opened in the Visual Studio's Preview tab, you can tick the corresponding checkbox on the page of ReSharper options (Alt+R, O).

-When you open new results of the usage search in the window, they are displayed in new tabs, which show up on the left.
-The previously open tabs move to the right if the with of the window allows, otherwise they unload themselves saving memory- but you can always restore them by clicking the arrow that appears to the right of the tabs and choosing the desired tab:
+When search results open in the window, they are displayed in new tabs, which show up on the left.
+The previously open tabs move to the right if the width of the window allows, otherwise they unload themselves saving memory - but you can always restore them by clicking the arrow that appears to the right of the tabs and clicking the required tab:

 To prevent a tab from unloading, click the pin icon next to the tab title.